 A trip back to 1641

 In the realm of the Apple II, there have been many different types of adventures produced but rarely has one delved into the ideas of witches and witch trials.
-Dan Henderson, Roby Sherman, and Mark Golombeck have resolved this oversight in a rather spectacular way.
+Dan Henderson, Roby Sherman, and Dr. Mark A. Golombeck have resolved this oversight in a rather spectacular way.

 About the game